HL7NZ/northernRegion/fsh/ig-data/input/pagecontent/design.md

 -->

-Note that unlike the HPI, there is a direct reference from the Patient to the Practitioner or Organization.
-The HPI approach does add complexity, but allows significantly more flexibility, for example indicating the role that a Practitioner has at an Organization. especially where a single practitioner can habe multiple roles in different care settings.
+Note that there is a direct reference from the Patient to the Practitioner or Organization rather than using an intermediate PractitionerRole.

 It is the responsibility of the client to correctly identify and process the resources that are returned in a query or referenced by a resource.
 For example the patients general practitioner is represented by the Patient.generalPractitioner element.
 This can be a reference to:
 * the actual Practitioner resource (if that is known)